nissisulit/PA4/README.md

 ## Section: 2ECE-B
 ## Date Submitted: September , 2026

-This program assignment is mainly for creating dataframe from the excel file named ECE Board Exam 2.
-The board2.xlsx will be used for this assignment.
+This Program Assignment demonstrate the use of Pandas for data wrangling and Matplotlib for data visualization.
+The ECE Board Exam 2 dataset was used to filter specific group of students, calculate average scores, summarize data by categories, and visualize the results using bar charts.
+The board2.xlsx was used for this Program Assignment.

 ## Problem A. VISAYAS COMMUNICATION DATAFRAME
 ```python